natemcmaster/LettuceEncrypt/README.md

 ### Kestrel configuration

-If your code is using the `.UseKestrel` method to configure address/port and/or HTTPS settings, you will need to also add a call to enable Lettuce Encrypt.
-This is required, otherwise LettuceEncrypt certificate automation will not be configured correctly with the rest of your HTTPS settings.
+If your code is using the `.UseKestrel()` method to configure IP addresses, ports, or HTTPS settings, you will also need to call `UseLettuceEncrypt`.
+This is required to make Lettuce Encrypt work.

+#### Example: ConfigureHttpsDefaults

-Common example: if calling `ConfigureHttpsDefaults`, you need to add `UseLettuceEncrypt` like this:
+If calling `ConfigureHttpsDefaults`, use `UseLettuceEncrypt` like this:

 ```c#
 webBuilder.UseKestrel(k =>